System Design with Codex

 Using Codex for Design Reviews

 Section titled “Using Codex for Design Reviews”Before committing to an architecture, get a design review.
-Use /review with a custom focus:
+In the CLI, run /review to start a review of your working tree, then steer it with a follow-up message:

-/review Focus on the architectural decisions in this branch.
+Focus on the architectural decisions in this branch.
 Are the API boundaries clean?
 Is the data migration strategy sound?
 Are there coupling points that will cause problems during the transition?
-Flag anything that will make rollback difficult.Or request a design review on GitHub:
+Flag anything that will make rollback difficult.Or request a focused design review on GitHub by mentioning Codex on the PR.
+The for <focus> suffix is the documented way to scope a GitHub review:

 @codex review for architectural soundness.
 Focus on: separation of concerns between the monolith and the new payments service, data consistency during migration, and failure mode handling.When This Breaks